Gambia: Jammeh's Return Deal Causes Ripples in Gambia's Ruling Party

 Jammeh, a former military head of state, first came to power in a bloodless coup in 1994.
 He went on to contest elections and won on four occasions.

 After conceding defeat in the 2016 election, Jammeh backtracked, citing electoral irregularities.
-Weeks later, he was forced to board a plane as instructed by the regional grouping, ECOWAS, which had threatened military action.
+Weeks later, he was forced to board a plane as instructed by the regional grouping, Economic Community of West African States (Ecowas), which had threatened military action.

 He left the country as part of a deal brokered by the now deposed former Guinean President Alpha Conde, who was then chairman of the African Union.